populationgenomics/team-docs/hail.md

       echo $TOKEN
       ```

-   1. You'll now need to add your user to the "auth table" in the SQL instance.
+   1. Once the dev deploy batch has finished, you'll now need to add your user to the "auth table" in the SQL instance.
 First, get a list of all pods, then pick an auth pod, e.g. "auth-6d559bd9b6-npw56".

       ```bash
       kubectl --namespace $NAMESPACE get pod